 Tip: If you are cross-building your library or app you'll probably need to skip the unit tests because your target binary cannot be executed in current building host.
-To do it you can use tools.get_env() in combination with CO-NAN_RUN_TESTS environment variable, defined as False in profile for cross-building and replace cmake.test() with:
+To do it you can use CONAN_RUN_TESTS environment variable, defined as False in profile for cross-building in the call to cmake.test() this variable will be evaluated and the tests will not run.